 I was Duun-fellow (stipendiat) in 2005.

 In the home, where one can expect to have a certain influence and an expected run of events.
-And in the outer, where economic, political, man or nature-made forces intrude, and outside one’s influence, seemingly turn everything into turmoil.
+And in the outer, where economic, political, man or nature-made forces intrude, and outside of one’s influence, seemingly turn everything into turmoil.

 Images and sounds were sampled inside and outside the house of Olav and Emma Duun in Holmestrand, Norway, where he lived his adult life working as a teacher at the local school.
 Frequently going by train to meet up with his publishers in Oslo.